 The Researching Paralegal said of Sabrina in a June 2014 posting: “If you are not familiar with Ms. Pacifici, I encourage you to check out her blog.
 She is an extraordinary researcher.”

-She tweets daily – at https://twitter.com/LLRX on a wide range of issues including: health and education for women and children around the world, knowledge strategies, the changing paradigm of libraries and communities of best practice, privacy, civil liberties, environmental issues, big data, ethics, and cycling.
+She tweets daily – at https://twitter.com/LLRX on a wide range of issues including: innovations in law and technology, knowledge strategies, the changing paradigm of libraries and communities of best practice, privacy, civil liberties, environmental issues, big data, ethics, and cycling.

 She also tweets at https://twitter.com/beSpacific where you can find the feed from this blog.